 Statement on Teaching, Learning and Assessment

-The module introduces the history, concepts and practice of forensic science through a series of lectures delivered by forensic experts.
-Scientific writing, library skills and presentation skills are developed in a mixture of tutorials and computer based workshops.
+The module introduces the history, concepts and practice of forensic science through a series of lectures delivered by forensic experts, along with the development of scientific writing, library skills and presentation skills.
 Practical exercises will develop skills required in later years to effectively assess evidence where they will be interpreting complex situations.
-Assessment is by poster presentation and a 2 hour practical exam, which includes a practical portion and a paper based portion where a Scene of crime report, Laboratory examination forms and a SCR based on the practical portion will be completed.
-This is to allow the students to demonstrate their understanding and engagement with all of the above within a forensic context.
-Key transferable skills developed in the module include: communication (written and oral), problem solving (manipulation of data and the appropriate use of tables and graphs) and research skills.
+Assessment is by poster defence and a practical exam.
+Key transferable skills developed in the module include: communication (written and oral), problem-solving (manipulation of data and the appropriate use of tables and graphs) and research skills.